 Principle 25 – What is the attitude of the communists to the other political parties of our time?
 “In America, where a democratic constitution has already been established, the communists must make a common cause with the party which will turn this constitution against the bourgeoisie… “.
 Engels had explained that bourgeoisie meant capitalists.

 In then Senator Barack Obama’s book, The Audacity of Hope, he shared that Warren Buffett, perhaps the second richest man in the world, invited him to discuss tax policy.
 They spent some time talking about “globalization” and other topics, but Mr. Buffett was particularly “exercised” about Pres.
 George Bush’s proposed elimination of the estate tax.
 He exclaimed, “When you get rid of the estate tax, you’re basically handing over command of the country’s resources to people who did not earn it”, that is, the surviving family members.
 Senator Obama concurred and further complained that the distribution of wealth was skewed and at some point “one has enough”.
 This might cause one to wonder, at what point would Warren Buffett and Barack Obama allow someone else to distribute their wealth?

-As an added note of generally known fact, one of our political parties favors the inheritance tax, and the other does not.
+As an added note of generally known fact, one of our political parties favors the inheritance tax and higher income taxes… The other does not.

 Now, you are free to reconsider the two questions that were originally posed.